Meet our team

 Hi, my name is Julia Milnes.
 I was born and raised in Ontario.
 My passion for wilderness canoe travel and land based education brought me up North to lay down roots in 2010.

-For the past decade, and in various roles my career has involved advocating for Yukon children and youth – making support services available with a constant view towards safety, security and equality.
+For over a decade, and in various roles my career has involved advocating for Yukon children and youth – making support services available with a constant view towards safety, security and equality.
 I believe that building relationships extends beyond the individual, and must include the community.
-I started in the Advocacy Caseworker position in January 2020, and am grateful for the opportunity to work as part of the YCAO team.
-I believe very strongly in the importance of upholding children’s rights and ensuring their voices are heard.
+I joined the YCAO team in January 2020 as an Advocacy Caseworker, and have been in the role as Deputy Child and Youth Advocate since June 2022.
+I believe strongly in the importance of upholding children’s rights, and am committed to helping ensure their voices are heard.
+I am grateful for the opportunity to work alongside such passionate colleagues towards meaningful change for Yukon children and youth.

 I have a degree in Canadian history with a focus on First Nation and northern perspectives, and have taken extensive training in the areas of mental wellness, restorative practices and education.
 I love to spend time outside with my family, exploring the Yukon by foot, in a canoe, and on skis!